IU-PR/Capstone_project/content/docs/2024/A-Shot/week03.md

 - **Challenge 1: Running Trained Models from the Application**
   *Problem*: Directly calling code from Java and Python using libraries, or running a separate subprocess and using stdout/in for communication, was not suitable for our requirements.
-  *Solution*: We utilized onnxruntime, a tool that allows neural networks to run on any device.
+  *Solution*: We used onnxruntime, a tool that allows neural networks to run on any device.
 The models were exported to the .onnx format.
 We then wrote a C++ library that leverages ImageMagick for image uploading and onnxruntime for running neural models.
 The application accesses this library via JNI (Java Native Interface).

 - **Challenge 2: Dependencies for Running Our Library**
   *Problem*: Our library requires onnxruntime and ImageMagick to function.